-Most of us know the pleasures of cooking with wine — and not just sipping a glass of something while standing at the stove.
+Most of us know the pleasures of cooking with wine — and not just sipping a glass of something while standing at the stove, if you like to do this you might also want to check this freestanding wine cooler uk seller so you can properly store your wines at home.
 We know adding a good glug of cabernet to bolognaise will make it beaut, or that a splash of sauv will make seafood sing.
 We’re comfortable with using liqueurs in dessert and sherry in soup and grabbing a bottle of something good to use in a stew.

 Why cook with beer?